final-project-YOLO-Traffic-Monitoring/YOLO-Traffic-Monitoring/README.md

 # YOLO-Traffic-Monitoring
-raffic monitoring using YOLO for vehicle classification and video processing
+Traffic monitoring using YOLO for vehicle classification and video processing